Systematic Alien Verification for Entitlements: Services for applicants

 The SAVE program allows applicants for whom a verification has been initiated and is pending to check the status of their verification online, using SAVE CaseCheck through a web browser.
 To verify identity, the applicant needs to fill in information similar to that needed to initiate a verification, as well as the verification case number.
 Note that only existing pending verifications can be looked up using SAVE CaseCheck.
 It is not possible for a prospective applicant to use this feature preemptively, before a verification is initiated by the agency using SAVE.

 SAVE also provides guidance to benefits applicants regarding what USCIS or CBP agencies to contact to request corrections in the records that SAVE uses for verification.

 Data

 Sources used

-SAVE relies on data updated daily through downloads from a number of agencies operating under the U.S. Department of Homeland Security.
-Below is a list of the databases from which SAVE gets daily updates:
+SAVE relies on data updated daily through downloads from a number of agencies operating under the US Department of Homeland Security.
+Below is a list of the databases from which SAVE gets daily updates as of 2011:

-People covered and not covered under SAVE
+People included in database

 SAVE can be used to get information supporting the veracity of documents and status claims for naturalized citizens, lawful permanent residents who are not citizens, and people in various non-immigrant statuses.